dankmemesaregoodmemestrustme/dankmemesaregoodmemestrustme.github.io/_posts/2016-09-09-Bloging-lesson-1.md

     <td>I need to focus on what actual buttons there are on the page because I managed to actually somehow miss the giant 'COMMIT CHANGES' button. </td>
   </tr>
   <tr>
-    <td>What will I change for next time?
-How will I improve my learning?</td>
+    <th>What will I change for next time?
+How will I improve my learning?</th>
   </tr>
   <tr>
     <td>Use the instructions more and pay attention to what button to press.</td>